First, coronavirus infections increased. Then, hospitalizations. Now, deaths are on the rise.

 “Why isn’t the ACTUAL data from the CDC being discussed? . . .
 [W]hile there have been increases in new cases per week, there has actually been a steady decrease in deaths per week,” Trump Jr. wrote.
 He echoed that argument in a television interview Thursday on Fox News, saying he asked himself why people weren’t talking about deaths, and deciding, “Oh, because the number is almost nothing.
 Because we’ve gotten control of this thing, we understand how it works.”

 His description of the CDC death data is misleading.
-CDC official Robert Anderson, head of the agency’s mortality data branch, did not comment for this article but pointed to the CDC document — which Trump Jr. himself linked to from his Instagram account — that explains that the most recent death data is incomplete.

-“It is important to note that it can take several weeks for death records to be submitted to National Center for Health Statistics (NCHS), processed, coded, and tabulated.
+CDC official Robert Anderson, head of the agency’s mortality data branch, did not comment for this article but pointed to the CDC document — which Trump Jr. himself linked to from his Instagram account — that explains that the most recent death data is incomplete: “It is important to note that it can take several weeks for death records to be submitted to National Center for Health Statistics (NCHS), processed, coded, and tabulated.
 Therefore, the data shown on this page may be incomplete, and will likely not include all deaths that occurred during a given time period, especially for the more recent time periods.”

 Former vice president Joe Biden, by contrast, emphasizes the death toll in his speeches.
 In a short address Wednesday in Wilmington, Del., he said Trump’s minimizing of the death rate is “an insult” to everyone who has lost a loved one to covid-19.